x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/messaging-records-management/mailbox-retention-hold.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Messaging records management" entry in the [Messaging Policy and Compliance Permissions](https://technet.microsoft.com/library/ec4d3b9f-b85a-4cb9-95f5-6fc149c3899b.aspx) topic.

 - You can't use the Exchange admin center (EAC) to place a mailbox on retention hold.
-You must use the Shell.
+You must use Exchange Online PowerShell.

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts for the Exchange admin center](../../accessibility/keyboard-shortcuts-in-admin-center.md).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612),[Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).
+Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## What do you want to do?

-### Use the Shell to place a mailbox on retention hold
+### Use Exchange Online PowerShell to place a mailbox on retention hold

 This example places Michael Allen's mailbox on retention hold.